hadirgax/hadirgax-dot-com/content/LaTex/math-symbols.md

 type: technical_note
 draft: false
 ---
-# Math Symbols in LaTeX
+# Math symbols in LaTeX

 To write math symbols and characteres in LaTeX:
 - use `$ ... $` for inline entries.